-You can choose to not use @SecurityPolicy or @SecurityPolicies annotations at all in your JWS file and associate policy files only at runtime using the Administration Console, or you can specify some policy files using the annotations and then associate additional ones at runtime.
-However, once you associate a policy file using the JWS annotations, you cannot change this association at runtime using the Administration Console.
+You can choose to not use @SecurityPolicy or @SecurityPolicies annotations at all in your JWS file and associate policy files only at runtime using the Administration Console.
+Or, you can specify some policy files using the annotations and then associate additional ones at runtime.

+If you associate a policy file using the JWS annotations, you can then delete this association at runtime using the Administration Console.